judeclark19/v-cell-2/v_cell_rebuild_plan.md

 - `allowFoundationPullback: boolean`
   - `false` (harder): foundations are final
   - `true` (easier): cards may be moved **out of foundations**
+- Default for V2: `true` (users must opt into “harder” by turning it off).

 Pullback legality (confirmed):